cuketest/demos/README.md

-# Node.js Test Automation Samples
+# Node.js Cucumber Test Automation Samples

 This repo contains samples that demonstrate how to use do test automations using Node.js.
 The samples uses Cucumber.js to do various kinds of test automations, including Windows app, Web UI, API, mobile etc.